roboticsmick/OPEN_SPECTROMETER/README.md

 ## Raspberry Pi breakout PCB

-A custom PCB was built to add a USB-C power input, power switch, real time clock (RTC) and battery, leak sensor and button inputs.
-An I2C and UART breakout was also added.
+A custom PCB was built to add a USB-C power input, Blue Robotics waterproof power switch, real time clock (RTC) and battery, leak sensor and button inputs.
+An I2C and UART breakout was also added just for fun.

 This complete schematic and board design can be found in the PCB folder.